credativUK/redmine_image_clipboard_paste/README.md

 The latest version of this plugin is only tested with Redmine 2.3.x.

 Browser compatibility will be an issue since it is making use of the FileAPI which is still a working draft at time of writing and each browser has it's own implementation of this.

-This is developed with Webkit based browsers in mind, however support of Firefox and other browsers is in mind for future improvements.
+Paste is only supported by WebKit based browsers.
+Drag and drop should be supported by all modern browsers, tested with Chrome, Firefox and IE.

 ## License